 Another important thing to remember is that restaurants often close after 2 pm and don’t reopen until the evening.
 This is especially prevalent in small towns, so plan your meals accordingly.

-If you see a sign that says “service continue” then you are in luck and they are open all day.
+If you see a sign that says “service continue,” you are in luck, and they are open all day.

-I wrote about both of these tips and more in this post if you are interested in reading more.
+If you are interested in reading more, I wrote about both of these tips and more in this post.

 We always love using Rick Steve’s books while traveling.
 He gives great tips and tricks to make the most of your time in Europe.

-You might want to check out his France book before heading out on these day trips.
+You might want to check out his France book before going on these day trips.

 Submitted by Pam and Kathrine of Everywhere Forward

 Known worldwide for being home to the Cathedral of Our Lady of Chartres, one of the best-preserved Gothic Cathedrals in Europe.
-The Cathedral of Chartres features almost 200 beautiful stained glass windows, some of which are from the 12th century!
+The Cathedral of Chartres features almost 200 beautiful stained glass windows, some from the 12th century!

-The stunning blue color you’ll see throughout the stained glass windows is known as Chartres blue.
+Chartres blue is The stunning blue color throughout the stained glass windows.
 Interestingly, this unique color has been unable to be replicated today!

-On the floor in the Cathedral, you’ll see a large labyrinth.
-Most Gothic cathedrals were constructed with labyrinths, symbolizing the path to salvation; however, over time many of them were removed because they became a “distraction.”
+On the floor of the Cathedral, you’ll see a large labyrinth.
+Most Gothic cathedrals were constructed with labyrinths, symbolizing the path to salvation; however, many were removed over time because they became a “distraction.”